aws-samples/transactional-outbox-pattern/README.md

 ```shell
 git clone https://github.com/aws-samples/transactional-outbox-pattern.git
 ```

-#### Step 2: Deploy the CDK code
+#### Step 2: Initialize your CDK environment and deploy basic resources

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 Build and deploy the CDK code (including the application) using the commands below.
-Replace <MY_PUBLIC_IP> by the public IP you will use to access the ALB endpoint (you can find your public IP through websites such as https://www.whatismyip.com/).
+Replace <MY_PUBLIC_IP> by the public IP you will use to access the ALB endpoints (you can find your public IP through websites such as https://www.whatismyip.com/).

 ```shell
 npm install -g aws-cdk